Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of them.

-Difference Between porcelain and zirconia crowns:
+Difference Between Porcelain and zirconia crowns:

-Zirconia is stronger than PorcelainPorcelain; that’s why it lasts longer while the durability of PorcelainPorcelain is lesser than Zirconia.
+Zirconia is stronger than PorcelainPorcelain; that’s why it lasts longer, while the durability of PorcelainPorcelain is lesser than Zirconia.

-Also, you cannot cut hard things with PorcelainPorcelain while you don’t have any restrictions with Zirconia.
+You cannot cut hard things with PorcelainPorcelain while you don’t have any restrictions with Zirconia.